kunzaatko/TransferFunctions.jl/benchmark/README.md

 TransferFunctionsBenchmarks.run!(TransferFunctionsBenchmarks.SUITE[@tagged "matmul"])
 ```

-If you already have benchmarks saved from previous runs, you can analyse the results and compare them with the current.
+If you already have benchmarks saved from previous runs, you can analyse the results and compare them with the current
+run.

 ### Archiving and Managing Benchmark Results